Bethesda Inhibitor

 Special Info

 Indicate coagulation factor to be tested.
 3.2% sodium citrate is the preferred anticoagulant recommended by NCCLS.
 If inhibitor to porcine Factor VIII is needed, please supply porcine Factor VIII with patient sample.
-Appropriate factor assay should also be ordered when requesting a Bethesda inhibitor.
+Appropriate factor assay requested will be performed and billed when requesting a Bethesda inhibitor.

 Clinical Info